Commercial Gym Equipment

-Chances are, if you’ve ever made a weight loss, get fit, or healthy-living New Year’s Resolution it involved a treadmill.
-For some reason, treadmills are as ingrained into gyms as any piece of equipment.
+Chances are, if you’ve ever made a weight loss, get fit, or healthy-living New Year’s Resolution it involved a treadmill or elliptical.
+For some reason, treadmills and ellipticals are as ingrained into gyms as any piece of equipment.

-Just think of the latest Planet Fitness commercial you’ve seen - rows and rows of treadmills.
-Or consider, what is the most common piece of equipment most people navigate to at your gym.
+Just think of the latest Planet Fitness commercial you’ve seen - rows and rows of treadmills and ellipticals.
+Or consider, what are the two most common pieces of equipment most people navigate to at your gym.
 Well, besides the bench press on Mondays of course.

 The popularity of treadmills can be associated with a many number of factors.